-65. (1) There shall be a governing body of the commission which shall be tripartite but may have, in addition, independent persons.
+65. (1) There shall be a Governing Body of the Commission which shall be tripartite but may have, in addition, independent persons.

-- (2) The governing body shall exercise the powers and perform the functions vested in the Commission under this act. - (3) The Governing Body shall consist of - - (a) a chairperson and eight (8) other members, appoint in accordance with subsection (4) to hold office for a period not exceeding three years; and - (b) the Executive Director of the Commission, who shall not vote at meetings of the governing body. - (3) The Labour Advisory Board shall nominate for appointment by the Minister - - (a) one independent person for the office of chairperson; - (b) two persons proposed by those voting members of the Labour Advisory Board who represent organised labour; - (c) two persons proposed by those voting members of the Labour Advisory Board who represent organised business; - (d) two persons proposed by those voting members of the Labour Advisory Board who represent Government; and - (e) two persons, proposed by the Labour Advisory Board, with special skills or knowledge relevant for the purpose of this Act;
+(2) The Governing Body shall exercise the powers and perform the functions vested in the Commission under this Act.

+- (3) The Governing Body shall consist of - - (a) a chairperson and eight (8) other members, appointed in accordance with subsection (4) to hold office for a period not exceeding three years; and - (b) the Executive Director of the Commission, who shall not vote at meetings of the governing body.

+(4) The Labour Advisory Board shall nominate for appointment by the Minister to the Governing Body -

+- (a) one independent person for the office of chairperson; - (b) two persons proposed by those voting members of the Labour Advisory Board who represent organised labour; - (c) two persons proposed by those voting members of the Labour Advisory Board who represent organised business; - (d) two persons proposed by those voting members of the Labour Advisory Board who represent Government; and - (e) two persons, proposed by the Labour Advisory Board, with special skills or knowledge relevant for the purpose of this Act.